+To use color specifications like these within a beamer document, some additional options must be given within the documentclass.
+Ordinarily, these color capabilities would be obtained with an appropriate \usepackage command.
 However, as mentioned earlier, beamer automatically loads xcolor (among others), thus making the usual command, \usepackage{xcolor}, both unnecessary and illegal.
 What this means is that options we wish to specify for these packages must be given in a different way.
-This can be accomplished with beamer options.
+This is the reason for the beamer options.
 For example, specifies three different options to be used with the xcolor package.
 The first option, pdftex, provides information about the correct color driver to use.
 The option dvipsnames allows a set of predefined color names, such as RoyalBlue, to be used.
 (These named colors are sometimes referred to as the "Crayola" colors.)
 Finally, the table option informs xcolor that the colortbl package needs to be loaded.
-It is this last option that defines the \rowcolors command used in Figure 7.
+It is this last option that defines the \rowcolors command used in Figure 5.